 The programme comprises 90 credits and concludes with the academic degree of Master of Arts (MA).

-The Master's programme in Social Work - Critical Diversity and Community Studies (KriDiCo) is aimed at university graduates who hold a bachelor's or diploma degree in Social Work, Health, Education and Training or who have completed studies in social sciences, cultural studies, humanities, economics, law, spatial sciences, or comparable studies with a power-critical, intersectional, or community-oriented focus.
+The Master's programme in Social Work - Critical Diversity and Community Studies (KriDiCo) is aimed at university graduates who hold a bachelor's or diploma degree with a SAGE profile (abbreviation for Social Work, Health, Education and Training) or who have completed studies in social sciences, cultural studies, humanities, economics, law, social sciences, spatial sciences, or comparable studies with a power-critical, intersectional, or community-oriented focus.

 It addresses individuals who are already engaged in transformational processes within their organization, a community or society in the context of their academic work, activism, civil society or professional practice and who want to reflect, establish, and develop their practice in active exchange with others.